 Step 1.
-Open Google Chrome on PC or Mac.
+Open Google Chrome on a PC or Mac.

-You should be able to enable or disable Network Prediction or Prefetch on the Google Chrome browser by above steps.
+You should be able to enable or disable Network Prediction or Prefetch on the Google Chrome browser once you complete the above steps.

 How to Use Registry Editor to Turn On or Off Prefetch (Network Prediction) on Google Chrome on Windows 11 or 10?

-Do these step to enable or disable Prefetch (Network Prediction) on Google Chrome on Windows 11 or 10 using Registry Editor:-
+Do these steps to enable or disable Prefetch (Network Prediction) on Google Chrome on Windows 11 or 10 using Registry Editor:-

 Step 1.
 Open Registry Editor.